-Mr. Greenbaum has been quoted in publications such as The New York Times, The Washington Post, Advertising Age, Adweek, Creativity, Marketing News, Kiplinger, Media Post, Antitrust, Electronic Retailer, and Corporate Counsel.
-He has appeared on the CBS “Early Show” and Bloomberg Law.
+Mr. Greenbaum has been quoted in publications such as The New York Times, The Washington Post, Bloomberg, Advertising Age, Adweek, Creativity, Marketing News, Digiday, Sports Business Global, Kiplinger, Media Post, Electronic Retailer, Advertising Compliance Service, LA Biz Journal, The National Law Journal, Antitrust, and Corporate Counsel.
+He has appeared on the CBS "Early Show" and Bloomberg Law.
 He is the author of the chapter "Specific Corporate Compliance Challenges by Practice Area: Advertising" in Corporate Compliance Practice Guide: The Next Generation of Compliance (LexisNexis, 2009).
 He is also the author of the chapter "Developing an Advertising Compliance Program" in Advertising and Marketing Litigation Best Practices (Aspatore, 2007).
-He has also served as the “Legalease” columnist for Shoot magazine.
+He has also served as the "Legalease" columnist for Shoot magazine.

 awards & recognition